linien-org/linien/README.rst

     linien

+If this doesn't work, your local bin directory (e.g. ~/.local/bin). is probably missing in your PATH.
+Alternatively you can open linien using python:

+..  code-block:: python

+    from linien.client.client import run_application
+    run_application()

 Then, you can enter your RedPitaya's credentials and connect.
-The client automatically installs the server software.
+If you agree, linien's server component is automatically installed.

 Physical setup
 ##############

+Scriptable interface
+####################

+Linien running on RedPitaya can not only be controlled using the GUI but also by python scripts.

+..  code-block:: python

+    from linien.client.connection import BaseClient, MHz, Vpp
+    c = BaseClient(host, 18862, False)

+    # read out the modulation frequency
+    print(c.parameters.modulation_frequency.value / MHz)

+    # set modulation amplitude
+    c.parameters.modulation_amplitude = 1 * Vpp
+    c.connection.root.write_data()

+For a full list of parameters that can be controlled have a look at `parameters.py <https://github.com/hermitdemschoenenleben/linien/blob/master/linien/server/parameters.py>`_.

 Development
 ###########